ColtonJudy/coltonjudy.com/README.md

 # coltonjudy.com

 This is the source code for my personal portfolio website.
-To check it out, visit [coltonjudy.com](coltonjudy.com).
+To check it out, click [here](https://coltonjudy.com/)